Charly Boy

-Charly Boy, born Charles Chukwuemeka Oputa, 19 June 1950 (also known as CB, His Royal Punkness, and Area Fada), is a Nigerian singer & songwriter, television presenter, actor, publisher, activist and producer.
-One of Nigeria's most controversial entertainers, he is best known for his alternative lifestyle, political views, and media productions, most notably The Charly Boy Show.
-He has served as president of the Performing Musicians Association of Nigeria, and in 2011 was an Idol Series judge.
+Charles Chukwuemeka Oputa (born 19 June 1950), popularly known as Charly Boy is a Nigerian singer-songwriter, television presenter, actor, and producer.
+He is known for his alternative lifestyle, political views, and media productions.
+Charly Boy is the host of The Charly Boy Show, 2011 judge for Nigerian Idol, and served as president of the Performing Musicians Association of Nigeria.

 Early life

 The second son of former Supreme Court Justice Chukwudifu Oputa, Oguta-native Oputa was born into a Catholic household, and is the cousin of Swedish musician Dr. Alban.
 As he often refused to reveal his date of birth in interviews, his age remained unknown until 2011 when he celebrated his sixtieth birthday, however, in his usual enigmatic character, he announced his 63rd birthday on 19 June 2013, making his age a contentious one.

 Although he describes his parents as liberals who encouraged their children to express themselves freely, Oputa has also spoken of their conservative nature.
-He aspired to become a priest, but left seminary school after a year.
+He initially aspired to become a priest, but left seminary school after a year.
 In his late teens he moved to America where he attended college, graduating with a degree in Communications.